camaraproject/EdgeCloud/documentation/API_Documentation/Traffic_Influence_API_Documentation.md

 The Traffic Influence API provides the capability to establish the best connectivity, in terms of latency, in a specific geographical area, between the User Equipment (UE), e.g. the user’s smartphone, and the optimal Edge Application Server instance nearby.
 The Service architecture foresees one or more EASs and a component, the Application Function (AF), that is the API consumer.
 Invoking the TI API, the AF can create a "TrafficInfluence" resource specifying the desired request.
 The TI API provider implements the intent specified in the Traffic Influence resource.
 While the API is usually invoked to activate the fastest routing for any user,  it can also be used to request the routing for a specific user.
-Invoking the API for each user (using the same "trafficInfluenceID"), the TrafficInfluence resource provides the requested routing for a set of users.
+Invoking the API for each user (using the same "trafficInfluenceID"), the "TrafficInfluence" resource provides the requested routing for a set of users.

 ## 2. Quick Start
 The usage of the Traffic Influence API is based on the management of a "TrafficInfluence" resource, an object containing the intent requested invoking the Traffic Influence API and that is implemented by the platform configuring the Mobile Network for the optimal routing toward the EAS Instance.
-The Traffic Influence resource can be created (providing the related parameters that specify the desired intent), queried, modified and deleted.
+The "TrafficInfluence" resource can be created (providing the related parameters that specify the desired intent), queried, modified and deleted.
 The API is asynchronous, a notification is available providing information about the status of the requested resource.
+For an Application (identified by "applicationId") many "TrafficInfluence" resources can be created, e.g. to add multiple users, regions or zones.

 Before starting to use the API, the developer needs to know about the below specified details: